akka/akka-management/docs/src/main/paradox/bootstrap/demos/kubernetes.md

 @@snip [health-checks]($management$/bootstrap-demo/kubernetes-dns/src/main/scala/akka/cluster/bootstrap/KubernetesHealthChecks.scala)  { #health }

-This will mean that a pod won't get traffic until it is part of a cluster which is important if either `ClusterSharding` or `ClusterSingleton` are used.
+This will mean that a pod won't get traffic until it is part of a cluster, which is important if either `ClusterSharding` or `ClusterSingleton` are used.

 ## Services

-## Internal headless service
+### Internal headless service

 For Akka Cluster / Management use a headless service.
 This allows the solution to not be coupled to k8s as well as there is no use case for load balancing across management/remoting ports.